 Why not read Groundhog Day History to your students?
 The story offers many interesting details about the history of this world-renown, annual media event that each year draws thousands of people to Punxsutawney.

-More facts of intrest:
+More facts of interest:

 You'll learn those and many other interesting facts about Groundhog Day if you check out the official Groundhog Day Web site.
 But that's not all!
 You'll find schedules and maps and photos and souvenirs and links to other sites -- and much more.
 All the makings for a great Groundhog Day celebration.